FredHutch/diy-cromwell-server/README.md

     2020
 ```

-> Note:  the second line here will save the output of the actual sbatch'd server job to `/home/cromwell/serverlogs/` with the file name being `jobID`.txt.
+> Note:  the second line here will save the output of the actual server job itself to `/home/cromwell/serverlogs/` with the file name being `jobID`.txt.
 This is not required but is helpful initially for you to troubleshoot if your server goes down and you don't know why.
 The last line here is the port you want to use for the API - change it to whatever you'd like.

 Or from your local R instance using the [fh.wdlR R package](https://github.com/FredHutch/fh.wdlR):